UselessPickles/diamondtel-m92-bluetooth/telephone/README.md

 #### Interaction between Standard and Positioned Printing

-If a position print places a character in a position currently occupied by a standard printed character, then the positioned character overwrites that the character at that position, but retains the behavior of standard printing.
+If a position print places a character in a position currently occupied by a standard printed character, then the positioned character overwrites the character at that position, but retains the behavior of standard printing.
 It will be pushed to the next higher position next time standard printing pushes a character onto the display.

-However, if a position print places a character in a position that has NOT yet been reached by standard printing, then the positioned character will remain in its initial position until standard printing "overtakes" and overwrites it.
+However, if a positioned print places a character in a position that has NOT yet been reached by standard printing, then the positioned character will remain in its initial position until standard printing "overtakes" and overwrites it.

 ### Text Display On/Off